Getting to Maker Faire

 BART + Shuttle

 Take BART to the Maker Faire!
-We have added a shuttle from the Millbrae BART station.
-Look for the shuttle to the Maker Faire at the bus bay #6 on the east side, closest to the station, next to the parking structure.
+Look for the free shuttle to Maker Faire at the bus bay #6 on the east side, closest to the station, next to the parking structure.
 Or take the many ECR buses offered by SamTrans southbound to 25th and walk 2 blocks east to the West Gate entrance.

 - Millbrae BART Station